Chart Sutton

 St Michael's Church, parts of which date back to the 14th century, lies outside the village centre, in between Chart Sutton and Sutton Valence.
 The church shares its vicar with Sutton Valence and East Sutton; the three villages are collectively known as the "Three Suttons" and have close connections with each other.
 They now share their vicar with Headcorn.

-Mike Fitzgerald, then the councillor for the village and for Boughton Monchelsea, served as Mayor of Maidstone 2006–2007.